-• The victim's husband announced the day of her suicide that he was divorcing her.

-- A 15-year-old adolescent had a heated argument with his mother, stormed out of the room, and shot himself. - The decedent killed his ex-wife and then himself. - Five days prior to the suicide, the victim was questioned about his suspected sexual abuse of his two nephews by police. - The victim was about to be returned to prison in a few days before the suicide. - After a recent break-up, the decedent went to his girlfriend's house to attempt reconciliation.
-She refused, and he shot himself in her driveway (the crisis, in this case, would be the refused reconciliation, even if the break-up was not within the past two weeks). - An elderly man fell in the bathtub the week before, breaking his hip.
-The day before this, his doctor told him that he would need to go to a nursing home. - Police were pursuing a suspect.
-As they drew near, the man turned the gun on himself and fired. - Victim had just received a lay-off notice at work. - The victim was laid off from work.
-The next day the victim went back to his office and shot at his coworkers wounding two of them, before being fatally shot by police.
+- o The victim's husband announced the day of her suicide that he was divorcing her. - A 15-year-old adolescent had a heated argument with his mother, stormed out of the room, and shot himself. - The decedent killed his ex-wife and then himself. - Five days prior to the suicide, the victim was questioned about his suspected sexual abuse of his two nephews by police. - The victim was about to be returned to prison in a few days before the suicide. - After a recent break-up, the decedent went to his girlfriend's house to attempt reconciliation.
+She refused, and he shot himself in her driveway (the crisis, in this case, would be the refused reconciliation, even if the break-up was not within the past two weeks). - An elderly man fell in the bathtub breaking his hip.
+The next day, his doctor told him that he would need to go to a nursing home.
+A week later, he dies by suicide. - o Police were pursuing a suspect.
+As they drew near, the man turned the gun on himself and fired.
+Victim had just received a lay-off notice at work. - The victim was laid off from work.
+The next day the victim went back to his office and shot at his coworkers wounding two of them, before being fatally shot by police. - The decedent was despondent over recent job loss.